-Awards > IBR Best Journal Paper of the Year Award / Danny Van Den Bulcke Best Paper Prize / EIBA Best Doctoral Thesis Proposal in IB Award / Copenhagen Business School Best Paper Prize / Gunnar Hedlund Award / IMR International Marketing Prize / IJoEM Emerging Markets Prize / GSJ Global Strategy Research Prize / MRQ Best Reviewer Prize / EIBA Distinguished Honorary Fellowship / EIBA Lifetime Achievement Award
+Awards > IBR Best Journal Paper of the Year Award / Danny Van Den Bulcke Best Paper Prize / EIBA Best Doctoral Thesis Proposal in IB Award / Copenhagen Business School Prize / Gunnar Hedlund Award / GSJ Global Strategy Research Prize / IMR International Marketing Prize / IJoEM Emerging Markets Prize / JIBE IT & IO in IB Prize / Lazaridis Institute Prize / MRQ Best Reviewer Prize / EIBA Distinguished Honorary Fellowship / EIBA Fellows Research Award / EIBA Lifetime Achievement Award

 IBR Best Journal Paper of the Year Award

-The International Business Review (IBR) – EIBA's flagship journal – offers the IBR Best Journal Paper of the Year Award and money prize awarded for the best IBR article (published in the previous year's journal volume) in terms of enhancing the field of International Business research in the future.
-As of 2006, the IBR Award is officially announced and presented at the EIBA Annual Conference (during the award ceremony at the gala dinner).
+The International Business Review (IBR) – EIBA's flagship journal published by Elsevier – offers the IBR Best Journal Paper of the Year Award and accompanying money prize for the best IBR article (published in the previous year's volume) in terms of enhancing the field of International Business research in the future.
+As of 2006, the IBR Award is officially announced and presented at the EIBA Annual Conference award ceremony.

 Emmanuel ADEGBITE (Leicester Business School, UK)

 Good corporate governance in Nigeria: Antecedents, propositions and peculiarities.